+Coronavirus: Delhi further eases restrictions but educational institutions will remain closed

-Coronavirus: India reports 80,834 new cases – lowest single-day rise since April 1
+India reported 80,834 new cases on Sunday – the lowest single-day rise since April 1.

 India on Sunday reported 80,834 new coronavirus cases over the last 24 hours, taking its overall tally to 2,94,39,989 since the pandemic broke out in January 2020.
 This is lowest single-day rise in cases since April 1, when the country logged 72,330 cases.
 For the sixth consecutive day on Friday, India recorded less than 1 lakh cases.
 Deaths rose by 3,303 to 3,70,384.